 Our plan is designed to meet the specialized needs of people who have certain medical conditions.
-To be eligible for our plan, you must have dementia.
+To be eligible for our plan, you must be diagnosed with Diabetes, Chronic Heart Failure (CHF), and/or one of the following cardiovascular disorders: cardiac arrhythmias, coronary artery disease, peripheral vascular disease, or chronic venous thromboembolic disorder.